SpinalGlitter/A5-inl2/README.md

 ## First time you open to project:

 1. npm install.
-2. npm install eslist@latest --save-dev.
+2. npm install eslint@latest --save-dev.

 ## Commands that are good to know.